 7. Proton Pump Inhibitors and Kidney Disease

-Long term PPI use is associated with a 20-50% higher risk of chronic kidney disease.
-This is because PPI therapy can cause interstitial nephritis which can lead to kidney damage.
-This can be further aggravated by inadequate magnesium levels caused by the body’s inability to absorb selected minerals.
+Long-term PPI use is associated with a 20-50% higher risk of chronic kidney disease.
+This is because PPI therapy can cause interstitial nephritis, leading to kidney damage.
+Inadequate magnesium levels caused by the body’s inability to absorb selected minerals make it even worse.

 If you are self-diagnosing and indiscriminately medicating, buying OTC PPIs to solve your gastrointestinal symptoms, then you should stop.
-Instead of playing doctor and taking a risk with PPIs, listen intently to your body to know if there are more serious or deep-seated issues that must be resolved first.
-Remember that inappropriate PPI intake may have repercussions that can pose a greater threat than the condition it is trying to address.
+Instead of playing doctor and taking a risk with PPIs, listen intently to your body to know if there are more severe or deep-seated issues that must be resolved first.
+Remember that inappropriate PPI intake may have repercussions that can pose a more significant threat than the condition it is trying to address.

 Here are some things to consider when taking PPIs: